desertidaho/SlapGame/README2.md

   items:[]
 ```

-2. Keep in mind that the \[items] object that is global, is completly different than the \[items] array on the target.
+x2.
+Keep in mind that the \[items] object that is global, is completly different than the \[items] array on the target.
-3. Now write a function (something like giveFire()) that will push an item from the global items object into the items array on the target.
+x3.
+Now write a function (something like giveFire()) that will push an item from the global items object into the items array on the target.

-### Step 5 - REDUCE THE DAMAGE!... almost
+x### Step 5 - REDUCE THE DAMAGE!... almost
 - How are you at math?
 1. Create a function that will be called, addMods().
 2. Using a "for loop", calculate the combined value of modifiers in the target.items array.